 - Too firm for stomach sleepers.
 Stomach sleepers, do you feel like you’re floating in air?
 It’s your pillow… and it’s not a good thing.
 Switch to a lower lofted pillow.

 - Off-gas.
 Just like their latex brethren, memory foam pillows can smell fresh out of the box.
-Give your pillow some space.
+Give your pillow some space for a little while.

 - Pricey.
 Memory foam pillows can be pricey, but they’re worth it when you find the right one.